Obed Ariri: Legacy

 Young Nigerian soccer player Donald Igwebuike had idolized Ariri back in Nigeria.
 Ariri encouraged Igwebuike to attend Clemson and inspired him to kick a football.
 The young player attended Clemson and was looked after by Ariri.
 After graduating Ariri even encouraged Coach Danny Ford to give Igwebuike a chance to kick for the football team.
 Igwebuike not only made the team, he went on to the NFL and beat out Ariri for the kicking spot at Tampa Bay.

-After his playing career concluded, Ariri has stayed in the Tampa Bay area, driving a taxicab in St. Petersburg, Florida.
+After his playing career concluded, Ariri has stayed in the Tampa Bay area, driving a taxi in St. Petersburg, Florida.
+In 2018, Ariri was awarded a Super Bowl ring for playing for the Redskins in 1987, the year they won Super Bowl XXII.